iozsaygi/iozsaygi.github.io/_posts/2023-11-27-terrain-modification-and-creep-spread-in-real-time-strategy-games.md

 ### Implementing creep logic
 I will be implementing the creep spread feature in a single MonoBehaviour class, but I will divide it into separate functions during the explanation.
 So first, let's start with our fields (variables that will adjust creep spread behaviour) that will be serialized in the Unity editor.

+Let's call the class ``CorrupterBuilding``; yes, I failed to come up with a better name.